-Riding economically on a 660Z Tenere (left) one night in Morocco I got a record 86.8mpg, and that included crossing the Atlas mountains.
-On my F650GS twin the best was 80.
+Riding economically on a 660Z Tenere (left) one night in Morocco I got a record 86.8mpg, and that included crossing the High Atlas.
+On an F650GS twin the best was 80.
 With a CRF250L I topped out at 98.5 and on my recent CB500X it was 93.5mpg.

 These are all staggering figures compared to the bikes I rode in the 80s and it’s mostly because they all use efi.
 Added with other advances in motorcycle engine technology, electronic fuel injection is far more efficient, less fussy and more reliable than a carburettor, and it continues to improve year by year.